MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

 - Set up connections on your behalf.

 - Apply the necessary parameters in the flow based on your prompt.

-Only a limited number of connectors are currently supported.
+    - Only a limited number of connectors are currently supported.

+    - The following triggers and actions are supported: Recurrence trigger, When a new email arrives trigger, Send an email action, Office 365 Calendar Post Item action, Teams post a message action, and Planner create a task action.

 - Respond to your requests to make changes to your flow, such as update actions and replace actions.

-- Help answer flow, and product related Q&A.
+- Answer questions about your flow and product.

+    - For example, you can ask Copilot questions about your flow like, *What does my flow do?* You can also ask Copilot product questions like, *How do I access child flows?* and *How do I access licesnses?*

 ## Prerequisites

-A Power Platform environment in a US preview region is required to use Copilot in Power Automate.
-If you don't have an environment in the preview region, go to [Frequently asked questions](#how-do-i-create-a-power-platform-environment-in-preview-region) in this article to create it.
+In this preview, a Power Platform environment in a US preview region is required to use Copilot in Power Automate.
+If you don't have an environment in the preview region, go to [Frequently asked questions](#how-do-i-create-a-power-platform-environment-in-preview-region) in this article to create it. <!--Kishor says: We are actively working on refining the capability and making it available generally in multiple regions.-->

 ## Create a flow using Copilot